Category E felonies are the least serious class of felony crimes in Nevada. A conviction is punishable by

 A category E felony is a felony for which a court shall sentence a convicted person to imprisonment in the state prison for a minimum term of not less than 1 year and a maximum term of not more than 4 years.
 Except as otherwise provided in paragraph (b) of subsection 1 of NRS 176A.100 or paragraph (a) of subsection 2 of NRS 453.336, upon sentencing a person who is found guilty of a category E felony, the court shall suspend the execution of the sentence and grant probation to the person upon such conditions as the court deems appropriate.
 Such conditions of probation may include, but are not limited to, requiring the person to serve a term of confinement of not more than 1 year in the county jail.
 In addition to any other penalty, the court may impose a fine of not more than $5,000, unless a greater penalty is authorized or required by statute.

 As with all criminal cases, it may be possible to plea bargain a category E charge down to a lesser offense or a full dismissal.
-If no deal can be reached, you are entitled to a jury trial.
+If no deal can be reached, you can get a jury trial.

-Category E convictions may be sealed two (2) years after the case closes.
-Depending on the offense, aliens convicted of a category E felony may be deported from the U.S.
+Category E convictions are sealable two (2) years after the case closes.
+Depending on the offense, aliens with felony convictions may face deportation from the U.S.

-Below our Las Vegas criminal defense attorneys answer frequently asked questions about category E felonies in Nevada, including
+Below our Las Vegas criminal defense attorneys answer common questions about category E felonies:

 - definitions,